lreddy563/Lohidasu-Reddy/README.md

   <dt>11.
 Lohi.txt</dt>
   <dd>#This is a text file for normal editing operation</dd>
   <dt>12. pom.xml</dt>
-  <dd>#This is a Project Object Model File which contains all the dependecies details about my project</dd>
+  <dd>#This is a Project Object Model File which contains all the dependencies details about my project</dd>
 </dl>

 <H3>We will use all these files to make our work easy in different phases.</H3>